 The Ebro delta in North East Spain is one of Europe’s premier wetland bird watching destinations.
 A wide variety of watery habitats can be found within > 320 square kilometres of the natural park, with diverse environments ranging from salt marshes and sand dunes to river bank and woodland.
 This range of habitats attracts a bewildering selection of birdlife with a species list exceeding 300 varieties!

 If you want to see flocks of Flamingos, rare herons and bitterns, magnificent raptors, wonderful waders, exotic migrants, wildfowl or warblers the Ebro Delta has it all in abundance!
 The sheer number and variety of birds that you will find throughout 12 months of the year make this a location which every avid birder should visit at least once – and it may leave you wanting to come back for more!

-Not only is the delta a mecca for birdwatching Spain but you will also enjoy the magnificent Mediterranean climate and sample some fantastic local gastronomy, with typical dishes based on the regionally produced rice combined with mouth-watering fresh seafood from the coast.
+Not only is the delta a mecca for birdwatching in Spain but you will also enjoy the magnificent Mediterranean climate and sample some fantastic local gastronomy, with typical dishes based on the regionally produced rice combined with mouth-watering fresh seafood from the coast.

-At Ebro delta birding we want you to come and experience the delta the way you want to – so we are pleased to offer everything from half day trips up to fully inclusive 5-day tours, and if you are thinking of something a little bit more bespoke, just ask and we will assist in developing a custom tour that will fly!
+At Ebro delta birding we want you to come and experience the delta the way you want to – so we are pleased to offer everything from half day trips up to fully inclusive week long tours, and if you are thinking of something a little bit more bespoke, just ask and we will assist in developing a custom tour that will fly!

 Ebro Delta Birding does not have any conservation news at present.